Theatre Annual Operating

 Organizations may receive only one grant per calendar year through the Theatre program and may not apply to other TAC discipline programs.
 However, TAC offers other types of granting opportunities through its Strategic Initiatives envelope, and operating grant recipients may be eligible to apply to one of these programs.
 Please consult TAC’s website for other granting opportunities.
 Operating grant recipients may receive a maximum of one additional grant per calendar year and must submit a final report on that project before applying to another program in the Strategic Initiatives envelope.

 First-time applicants are organizations that did not receive an operating grant last year.

-- First-time applicants must consult with the Theatre Officer before submitting an operating grant application.
+- First-time applicants must consult with the Theatre Program Manager before submitting an operating grant application.